intermine/im-docs/docs/embedding/apps-c/elastic-med.md

 **Routing\(\)**

 Is a call to a future [canControl](http://canjs.com/guides/Controls.html) component which will setup our routing.
-We need a way of change between an index page that does search and a detail page that shows a detail…
+We need a way to change between an index page that does search and a detail page that shows a detail.

 **can.route.ready**

 Actually tells [canJS](http://canjs.com/) to start listening to changes in the browser address.

-On _line 14_ we see an example of checking whether we are looking at the index page when the app loads.
-If so we are changing a `current` attribute on a \(futute\) [canMap](http://canjs.com/docs/can.Map.html) component which will correspond to the query, meaning user query input.
+On _line 14_, we see an example of checking whether we are looking at the index page when the app loads.
+If so, we are changing a `current` attribute on a \(future\) [canMap](http://canjs.com/docs/can.Map.html) component which will correspond to the query, meaning user query input.
 Our `example/index.html` page contains an example query to use in this case.

 ### Router